Gluten Free Travel: Eat Safely As a Celiac, Anywhere in the World

 ✅ Provide detailed instructions with local ingredients and lists of what you can/cannot eat help you eat safely.

-✅ Have a clear mention of cross-contact, care with preparation, and contaminated oil.
+✅ Have a clear mention of cross-contact, care with preparation, and oil that has not been shared with anything that has gluten.

 ✅ Are polite but firm: they apologize for any inconvenience, but make clear eating that gluten free is not optional for celiacs.